SinisaVukmirovic/FrontEnd-Mentor-challenge-1/README-template.md

 - Media Queries for responsiveness
 - CSS Grid
 - Manipulating slides with JS
+- using different size images for mobile and desktop

 To see how you can add code snippets, see below: